The Heritage of Cluny

 6 October 2019

-In the year 1000, the abbey of Cluny managed hundreds of monasteries in Europe, some of them in Switzerland.
-Founded in 910 and destroyed during the French Revolution, the abbey was an important religious, artistic, economic and political power until the 13th century.
+The abbey of Cluny managed hundreds of monasteries in Europe around the year 1000.
+The abbey was an important religious, artistic, economic and political power until the 13th century.

-The European network transcended political and linguistic boundaries and became a model for religious society.
-Cluny has left an immense and diverse heritage, spread over hundreds of places, including Switzerland.
-These (cultural) locations are located in the French-speaking part.
+The European network transcended political and linguistic boundaries.
+Cluny left an immense heritage, also in the Romandie.

-The French-speaking Kingdom of Burgundy (888-1032) also covered today’s French-speaking Switzerland and was closely linked to Cluny.
-Two monasteries, Romainmôtier and Payerne, were donated to Cluny by two royal women.
+The French-speaking Kingdom of Burgundy (888-1032) covered today’s French-speaking Switzerland.
+Two monasteries, Romainmôtier and Payerne, were donated by the royal family to Cluny.

-In western Switzerland, there are also locations of Cluny in Bassins, Bursins, Mollens, Montcherand, Baulmes, Bevaix, Corcelles, Twann-Ile Saint-Pierre, Münchenwiler, Rüeggisberg and Rougemont.
+In western Switzerland, there are also churches of Cluny in Bassins, Bursins, Mollens, Montcherand, Baulmes, Bevaix, Corcelles, Twann-Ile Saint-Pierre, Münchenwiler, Rüeggisberg and Rougemont.

 (Source and further information: La Fédération Européenne des Sites Clunisiens (FESC), www.sitesclunisiens.org).